outdreamer/build-a-cure-1/docs/core_analysis/base.md

       - example of potential-based change:

-          - as potential (possible change) increases:
+          - as change increases, how does potential (possible change) increase:

             - what probabilities/possibilities become possible (findable/generatable in structural dimensions/on the structural interface)
             - what possibilities become adjacent/distant